FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation: Flowr -- Structure-Aware Ligand Generation

 \section{\textsc{Flowr} -- Structure-Aware Ligand Generation}

 We present \textsc{Flowr} -- a flow-based generative model for \textit{de novo} ligand generation conditioned on a protein pocket and desired pocket-ligand features.
 We assume access to a dataset containing tuples of a ligand $l$, a protein pocket $\mathcal{P}$ to which the ligand binds, and optionally a matrix $\mathcal{I} \in \mathbb{N}^{M \times N}$ of atomic protein-ligand features, where $M$ and $N$ refer to the number of atoms in the protein and ligand, respectively.
-In Fig~\ref{fig:visual-abstract} we show an overview of how our model generates novel ligands based on protein pocket and pocket-ligand feature conditioning.
+In Fig.~\ref{fig:visual-abstract} we show an overview of how our model generates ligands based on protein pocket and pocket-ligand feature conditioning.

-We base the neural network architecture for \textsc{Flowr} off the recently proposed \textsc{SemlaFlow} model~\cite{model:semlaflow}, which achieves state-of-the-art results on unconditional 3D molecular generation tasks. \textsc{SemlaFlow} proposes \textsc{Semla}, an E(3)-equivariant architecture which includes a number of innovations making it significantly more efficient and scalable than previous models.
-We extend the \textsc{Semla} architecture to allow conditional generation by incorporating a separate pocket encoder and adding a cross attention module within the ligand decoder.
-This module follows a similar design to the attention module proposed by \textsc{Semla}, using a 2-layer MLP to produce attention scores.
-The module takes invariant and equivariant embeddings of $\mathcal{P}$, $l_t$ and, optionally, $\mathcal{I}$, therefore allowing structural conditioning on the protein pocket and a set of desired protein-ligand features.
-We make use of the latent attention operation proposed in~\cite{model:semlaflow} to significantly increase the efficiency of this operation.
-Importantly, the pocket encoder module for \textsc{Flowr} does not depend on $t$ or $l_t$, meaning only one forward pass through the encoder is required when generating ligands, allowing the cost of encoding the pocket to be amortised over many ligands.
+The neural network architecture for \textsc{Flowr} is based on the recently proposed \textsc{Semla} architecture~\cite{model:semlaflow}, an E(3)-equivariant message passing framework with latent attention that achieves state-of-the-art results on unconditional 3D molecular generation.
+We extend \textsc{Semla} to allow conditional generation by incorporating a separate pocket encoder and adding an equivariant cross-attention module within the ligand decoder, enabling structural conditioning on the protein pocket and desired protein-ligand features.
+Critically, the pocket encoder does not depend on the flow time $t$ or the noisy ligand $l_t$, meaning only one forward pass through the encoder is required when generating ligands, amortising the encoding cost over many samples.
+We further improve the base architecture by introducing a gated equivariant feed-forward module and passing bond embeddings into every self-attention layer, yielding improved validity and efficiency.
+Full architectural details and hyperparameters are provided in Appendix~\ref{section:appendix-model}.